jschultz/kde-static/README.md

 1. `http_proxy`, `https_proxy` and `ftp_proxy` are all inherited into docker images and containers
 2. The environment variable `certificate` can contain the name of a file inside the build context (ie the repository root) that contains a certificate that will be loaded into the docker image.
-This allows proxying of https connections by, for example, squid.
+This allows proxying of https connections by, for example, squid, which acts as a 'man in the middle' on secure net connections, so that the client sees connections signed with a different certificate.

 Similar scripts `kde-dynamic.sh` and `ming.sh` build KDE frameworks and okular dynamically and cross-built for MingW32 respectively.
+Note that several frameworks modules fail to build for MingW32, but okular can nonetheless be build successfully.
+It almost runs, but seems to have some problems finding and translating menu items.
+[TODO: fix this]